|POLICY SOURCE: Graduate Policies - 04 Other Graduate Policies||POLICY NO: 5315|

 (Graduate Policy 4.8.1)

-Pass/Fail grading is used only for theses/design projects/dissertations and certain seminar-format courses.
+Pass/Fail grading is used only for informal courses and certain seminar-format courses.
 Graduate Council approval is required for any course to be offered on a Pass/Fail basis.

 When a grade of P is assigned, the semester credit hours appear on the transcript.